 If the Nurse Aide II does not meet either of the above criteria, an entire Nurse Aide II course must be completed.

 Program Competency Assessment Considerations

 - Competency Assessment is available ONLY for those Nurse Aide IIs who have an expired Nurse Aide II listing and meet all eligibility requirements in #1 or #2 above.

-- The Program must be approved by the North Carolina Board of Nursing to offer Nurse Aide II Competency Assessment.
+- The Course must be approved by the North Carolina Board of Nursing to offer Nurse Aide II Competency Assessment.